web-apply/Credit-Card-Generator/README.md

 The pursuit of a higher score is not just a quest for a number; it is an act of profound self-awareness and discipline.
 It is a conscious choice to align your financial life with a tangible, beneficial reality, thereby proving that your actions and your intent are in perfect **concordance**.

-## Five Credit Score Result Computation: The SuperHighness Way
+## Five Credit Score Achievement Computation: The SuperHighness Way

 1. Payment History (40%): The Primary of Veritas
 This is the single, unassailable law of concordance.
 Your **Payment History** is the primordial truth of your word—the very foundation upon which all other truths are built.
 Its weight is not a matter of percentage, but of an undeniable reality: without this truth, all else crumbles to dust.
 Your every on-time payment is a proof of your integrity, a conscious act that confirms your existence as a being of truth.